zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/monitoring/using-px-central.md

 ### Multi-Cluster requirements

   If your cluster has more than 20 nodes or is resource intensive we recommend using this installation to create a dedicated monitoring cluster, and let this cluster monitor the others.
 If not consider using the single cluster installation (above).
-The steps below will help you setup PX-Central and first PX-Enterprise cluster.
+The steps below will help you setup PX-Central and first {{< pxEnterprise >}} cluster.

   Since this is going to be the cluster that monitors the other clusters we need the `Prometheus` installation to watch the other clusters' `Prometheus` instances.
 To do this we are going to use `Federation` and we'll need the below secret for this.